snarrenberg/westerparse/docs/start.rst

 `GitHub <https://github.com/snarrenberg/westerparse/releases>`_.
 as a .zip or .tar.gz archive.)

-Navigate to the main :literal:`westerparse` package directory and start :literal:`python`.
+(4) To test your installation, navigate to the main :literal:`westerparse` package directory and start :literal:`python`.

 .. code-block:: shell

    $ python

-Then begin using :literal:`westerparse`:
+Then import :literal:`westerparse` and evaluate one of the sample files:

 >>> from westerparse import westerparse
 >>> source = 'docs/samplefiles/FuxDorian.musicxml'